emdata-ailab/PhD-Learning/README.md

 This repository contains the pytorch implementation of **Phd loss** introduced in CVPR21 paper **PhD Learning: Learning with Pompeiu-hausdorff Distances for Video-basedVehicle Re-Identification.**

-The whole project is established based on the open source project **torchreid**: https://github.com/KaiyangZhou/deep-person-reid.
+The whole project is established based on the open source project [**torchreid**]https://github.com/KaiyangZhou/deep-person-reid.

 ## Introduction
 Static image-based approaches for vehicle re-ID task are intrinsically limited due to the visual ambiguities (e.g., occlusions, viewpoints,and resolutions) and the lack of spatio-temporal information.
 Video  sequences  contain  richer  spatial  and  temporal clues and are beneficial for identifying a vehicle under complex surveillance conditions.
 Currently, making use of videos  brings  new  challenges  to  vehicle  re-ID.
 The  difficulties  mainly  come  from  the  following  two  aspects: 1) An  adequate  quantity  and  high-quality  video-based  vehicle re-ID dataset is absent.
 2) An effective video-based vehicle re-ID method of seeking discriminative features from the videos is also critically needed.
 To overcome the above limitations,